-1. Unless expressly authorized by the presiding judge, on request made no later than the close of business on the day before the hearing, participants appearing telephonically may not use the following devices:
+1. All requests to appear telephonically must be made no less than 24 hours before the hearing.
+In addition, unless expressly authorized by the presiding judge on request made no less than 24 hours before the hearing, participants appearing telephonically may not use the following devices:

 - cellular phones

 - softphone technology on a PC or laptop, unless a hand-held or headset device is used

 - phones in vehicles

 - phones in public places or in locations with significant ambient noise